jalowe13/TheOneSDL/README.md

 # Instructions to compile

-# Environment Variables to Edit
+# Environment Variables to add
+Search environment variables in your search bar then click Environment Variables Then click new under system variables for each of the following

 C:\msys64\mingw64\bin

 C:\ProgramData\chocolatey\bin

 # Install MSYS2 to install MinGW